Governance and Management of Pennine Heritage

 Director of Real Cider Company, Hebden Bridge since 2006

 In July 2015, the Council of Management appointed an Executive Committee, chaired by the Pennine Heritage Chair, with 3 additional members and a secretary.
-Its role is to develop and oversee the delivery of all Pennine Heritage Business Plans.
+The committeechanged it’s name to the Finance and Operations Sub-committee in 2020 but it’s role is still to develop and oversee the delivery of all Pennine Heritage Business Plans.
 It meets on a monthly basis and reports to the Council of Management.